 C) Liquid

-2. Which state of matter has neither a definite shape nor a definite volume?
+2. Which states of matter have neither a definite shape nor a definite volume?

 A) Solid